omer-faruq/webbrowser.koplugin/README.md

 # Text-Based Web Browser Plugin for KOReader

-Experience distraction-free browsing on e-ink devices with a text-only workflow powered by KOReader.
-This plugin is designed to keep navigation lightweight while preserving essential page content in Markdown form.
+Experience distraction-free browsing on e-ink devices with a KOReader-native workflow.
+Choose between Markdown, CRE, or MuPDF rendering to balance readability and fidelity while keeping navigation lightweight.

 ## Features
 - **Search dialog**: Launch queries directly from KOReader using a custom dialog tailored for e-ink interaction.